whalebone/wb-docs/en/local_resolver.rst

 * **Whitelist**

-  * Domains that won't be blocked at any time
+  * Domains that won't be blocked at any time (higher priority has only **Blacklist**)
   * The whitelist is applied to the domain and all of the subdomains, e.g.: whitelisted domain ``whalebone.io`` will also whitelist ``docs.whalebone.io``, but not vice versa
   * The list can be configured on the `Blacklist/ Whitelist` tab

 * **Blacklist**

-  * Domains that will be blocked at all times (higher priority has only **Whitelist**)
+  * Domains that will be blocked at all times
-  * The blacklist is applied to the domain and all of the subdomains, e.g.: whitelisted domain ``malware.ninja`` will also blacklist ``super.malware.ninja``, but not vice versa
+  * The blacklist is applied to the domain and all of the subdomains, e.g.: blacklisted domain ``malware.ninja`` will also blacklist ``super.malware.ninja``, but not vice versa
   * The list can be configured on the `Blacklist/ Whitelist` tab.

 .. image:: ./img/whitelist.gif